KevinMusgrave/pytorch-metric-learning/docs/utils.md

 	* precision_at_1
 	* NMI
 * **validation_split_name**: Optional.
 Default value is "val".
 The name of your validation set in ```dataset_dict```.
+* **save_custom_figures**: Optional.
+If True, records that consist of a tensor at each iteration (rather than just a scalar), will be plotted on tensorboard.

 **Important functions**: